 Additional Vintage Drum Set Accessories

 Stagg MF1620 Snap-on Dampening Ring for Bass Drum It easily clamps onto the bass hoop and provides variable head dampening.
 I can position it and adjust it to get just the right amount of resonance for different musical styles and room acoustics.
-I keep one on my 1955 restored Ludwig Club Date.
+I keep one on my 1955 restored Ludwig Club Date which has a single tension bass drum.
 So, in combination with using Aquarian Vintage Drum Heads and DW Clamp-On Bass Hoop Spurs it provides a really cool vintage look.